Fukushima incident (1882): Fukushima Jiyūtō

-One of the first things Mishima did was to purge the administration of ninety members of Jiyūtō – this includes school teachers who were government employees.
+One of the first things Mishima did was to purge the administration of ninety members of Jiyūtō – this included school teachers who were government employees.

 Action in Aizu

-Mishima started setting up the Aizu Rukugun Rengōkai (Six Aizu Districts' Joint Committee) to rubber stamp some controversial policies concerning the road he was building - and for which the local community would have to foot much of the bill.
-Mishima wanted this Rengōkai was to consist of thirty members, five from each district.
+Mishima started setting up the Aizu Rukugun Rengōkai (Six Aizu Districts' Joint Committee) to rubber-stamp some controversial policies concerning the road he was building - and for which the local community would have to foot much of the bill.
+Mishima wanted this Rengōkai to consist of thirty members, five from each district.
 However, the rules committee set up to supervise the election, decided to make the number of representatives from each district reflect the size of the population, and that they should be directly elected by all male taxpayers twenty years old or older.
 Although Mishima originally wanted to have indirect elections he accepted this, and by early March 46 members had been elected.
 This election was questioned by the Aizu Jiyūtō, and Igarashi Chikarasuke, the administrative head of Yama district, was sacked and replaced by Satō Jirō.

 When the Rengōkai met on 16 March, Nakajima Yuhachi was elected chairman.
 Two resolutions were accepted: